github-meetk/simple-nodemailer-email-service/README.md

 # simple-nodemailer-email-service
-It is an Package to send email easily with nodemailer on any mern website.
+It is a Package to simply send email with just few lines of codes.

 ## INSTALLING